kenzo92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -The listing ends with a new line:
 #/bin/bash
 find . -type f -name '.*' -empty -printf '%P\n' -o -type f -empty -printf '%P\n' -o -type d -empty -printf '%P\n'

+A script that decodes the first characters of an input file and displays the output on a lines:
+#!/bin/bash
+cut -c 1 | paste -sd '' -